-Although this is a change that might be very noticeable to you, remember that everyone's body is different and it should not be something that makes you feel self-conscious.
-It is important to be kind to yourself, as pregnancy can also take it's toll on you mentally by causing fatigue, stress, anxiety and mood swings.
+Although this change in nipple colour might be very noticeable to you, remember that everyone's body is different and it should not be something that makes you feel self-conscious.
+It is important to be kind to yourself, as pregnancy can also take its toll on you mentally by causing fatigue, stress, anxiety and mood swings.

 To put your mind at ease, here's everything you need to know about darker nipples during pregnancy - whether they are common, what causes them, will they fade and is there anything you can do about it?